 Since a built-in feed is a feature of another tool, it’s like a pair of scissors on a Swiss army knife: convenient, but not suitable for every situation.
 And unlike Swiss army knives, the package registry feature (along with most of the other features in the platform) was an afterthought, and often feels immature and bolted on.

-There are currently four built-in package NuGet package registries out there:
+There are currently five built-in package NuGet package registries out there:

 One of the major reasons: monoliths are focused on building your software, and don’t really take into consideration that developers will be accessing and using open-source packages from NuGet.org.
 Most do not support NuGet.org Proxy/Mirroring, let alone open-source package validation.

 Designed to be the home of all your software assets, packages, and Docker containers, this type of NuGet server has a ton of features surrounding package management, including high availability and replication across servers.

 There are enterprise repositories on the market – Artifactory, Nexus, and ProGet – and they all have both free and paid versions available.
 But when it comes to hosting NuGet feeds, ProGet is hands-down the best option.
 And I’m not just saying that because I work for Inedo.

 ProGet was always designed around NuGet.
 Take Source and Symbol Serving for example — debugging with symbol and source serving is a must-have feature when developing your own packages.
 ProGet has always supported Source and Symbol Serving for NuGet since day one, right out of the box.
 Artifactory also support symbol server, however this is still relatively new, only just being introduced to the service in August 2022 despite it being one of the top-requested features for 8 years.
 It also only supports the latest symbol server format, whereas ProGet additionally supports legacy formats such as .symbols.nuget and Microsoft PDB.